radar07/obsidian-notes/my-vault/Books/Docker Deep Dive.md

 2. Non-persistent data
 		every docker container gets its own non-persistent storage and coupled with the lifecycle of a container.
 Deleting the container will delete the storage and data.

+Containers are designed to be read-only but many applications require a read-write filesystem in order to run.
+So, containers have thin read-write layers on top of read-only images they're based on.
 ## Docker stacks

 ## Security in Docker